Tactics for Helping Physical Therapy Patients Lose Weight

 Consistent and constant check-ins can support long-term weight loss

-Physical therapists have the advantage of seeing their patients on a regular basis throughout the weeks or months they are in therapy.
+Physical therapists have the advantage of seeing their patients regularly throughout the weeks or months they are in therapy.
 Patient engagement is an important function of physical therapists, forming a rapport that ensures long-term success.

-In addition to check-ins during routine therapy exercises, physical therapists can continue to promote the importance of approved cardiovascular activities, hydration, dietary practices and connections to other professionals like dietitians.
-This casts the physical therapist in a role as an accountability partner, as well as a cheerleader, for each individual patient’s success.
+In addition to check-ins during routine therapy exercises, physical therapists can promote the importance of approved cardiovascular activities, hydration, dietary practices, and connections to other professionals like dietitians.
+This casts the physical therapist in a role as an accountability partner and a cheerleader for each patient’s success.

 Once a patient engages in healthier choices throughout the duration of their therapy, it’s more likely they’ll be able to continue making those same good choices after therapy ends.
 Changes in habits do not take place overnight.
 Although unscientific articles claim that changes take just 21 or 30 days, science says otherwise.
 Studies show, instead, that for habit changes to stick, it takes an average of 66 days.
 Consistent and constant check-ins on a patient’s habit changes throughout weeks or months of therapy can benefit patients as the therapy itself.